rlacazel/Prolog-Arimaa/README.md

+[Works only for Unix and Windows, not for Mac]

 # Prolog-Arimaa
 Tool to create Arimaa Prolog IA with JS game interface.
 Usage a Pengine to convert Prolog in JS.